 The project proposal has contributed to the generation of new jobs in the region, which have been provided with the legal employment contracts and benefits that by law must be granted to workers in Colombia, such as health and pension benefits and training for the development of their work.
-For this monitoring period, approximately 339 monthly jobs have been generated between men and women.
+For this monitoring period, approximately 559 jobs have been generated.